Agriculture in Indonesia: Palm oil

-Indonesia is both the world's biggest producer and consumer of the commodity, providing about half the world supply.
-Oil palm plantations stretch across 6 million hectares.
-Palm oil is the essential ingredients to produces cooking oil, as well as other food and cosmetics products.
-The country also aimed to be the largest palm-based biofuel production center.

-Coconut

-Coconut plays an important role in Indonesian cuisine as well as its economy.
-Coconut milk is an important common ingredients in numbers of Indonesian favourites, including rendang and soto.
-According to figures published in December 2009 by the Food and Agriculture Organization of the United Nations, it is the world's second largest producer of coconuts, producing 15,319,500 tonnes in 2009.

 Rubber

 Rubber tapping near Siantar in North Sumatra in 1993.

 Indonesian rubber industry take its root in colonial Dutch East Indies; in the early 20th century the rubber plantation in the colony was booming, largely owed to the advent of natural rubber tire industry to supply the growing automotive industry in the United States and Europe.

 Currently, Indonesia's rubber production is the world's second-largest after Thailand.
 Natural rubber is an important export commodity that earn foreign exchange, with increasing production trend.
 In fact, ASEAN nations are among the largest natural rubber producers; the combined rubber yield of three ASEAN members — Thailand, Indonesia and Malaysia — accounts for nearly 66 percent of global total rubber production.
 However, compared to neighbouring countries, Indonesia's productivity level is lower (1,080 kg/ha), compared to Thailand (1,800 kg/ha), Vietnam (1,720 kg/ha) and Malaysia (1,510 kg/ha).

 Majority of rubber estates in Indonesia are smallholder farmers, which retain for about 85 percent.
 This fact implied that the government and large private estates took a minor role in Indonesian rubber industry.
 Another problem is the lack of rubber processing facilities and manufacturing industry.
 In Indonesia, only a half of the natural rubber that is absorbed internally goes to the rubber products factories — while the rest are sold and exported as raw materials.
 Rubber processing facilities include tire manufacturing industry, followed by rubber gloves, rubber thread, footwear, retread tires, medical gloves, rubber carpets and various rubber tools.